C++ Core Guidelines: Supporting Sections

 3. What is the right kind of abstraction?

-The three questions are quite blurry and are, therefore, difficult to answer.
+The three questions are blurry and, therefore, difficult to answer.
 This holds in particular for the last question.
 Let me try it.

-First of all, don't put too much effort into your code to make it reusable as a library because "You aren't gonna need it" (YAGNI), but write your code that it could be reusable.
-This means, follow simple guidelines such as writing your code for understandability, maintainability, testability and other abilities because it's is highly probable, that you or another programmer has to work with your code in the future.
-Or to say it with the words of Philip Wadler: "Make your code readable.
-Pretend the next person who looks at your code is a psychopath and he knows where you live."
+First, don’t put too much effort into making your code reusable as a library because “You aren’t gonna need it” (YAGNI), but write your code so it can be reusable.
+This means following simple guidelines such as writing your code for understandability, maintainability, testability, and other abilities because it is highly probable that you or another programmer has to work with your code in the future.
+Or to say it in the words of Philip Wadler: “Make your code readable.
+Pretend the next person who looks at your code is a psychopath, and he knows where you live.

-"Don't repeat yourself" (DRY), when you need the same or similar functionality once more.
-Now you should think the very latest about abstraction.
-When I have two similar functions, I write a third function which stands for the implementation and the similar functions are just wrappers for using the implementation function.
+“Don’t repeat yourself” (DRY) when you need the same or similar functionality again.
+Now you should think about the very latest about abstraction.
+When I have two similar functions, I write a third function which stands for the implementation, and the similar functions are just wrappers for using the implementation function.
 Here are my ideas, put into code to make my point.

 std::vector<void*> myAlloc;